NH-Python/pymc3/README.md

       docker run -p 8888:8888 -v /Users/yourhome/PyMC3Models:/home/jovyan scalafan/pymc3-arviz:version_1

 7. Copy and paste the provided URL into your browser address bar.
-   Any notebooks you create will be saved in the PyMC3Models directory on the host.
+Open or create notebooks.
+Any notebooks you save will be saved in the PyMC3Models directory on the host.

 8. Enter Ctrl-C in the terminal window to shut down the notebook server.